 - For applicants wishing to visit between 1st September and 31st December, the deadline is 31st March of the same year and decisions will be made by the end of April.

 - For applicants wishing to visit between 1st January and 30th June, the deadline is 30th September of the previous year and decisions will be made by the end of October.

 Applications and enquiries should be submitted to email@example.com.

 If you are a professional or an academic, and you have a scheme of academic research that you can appropriately conduct at the School of Law, then our visiting scholar programme may be a perfect opportunity for you.

 Generally, our visiting scholars are full-time members of another university.
-We encourage applications from experienced and younger scholars.
+We encourage applications from established and early career scholars.
 We normally limit visits to a maximum of one semester but you can also arrange a visit for a period of weeks.

 - Office space: desk space is available in the School of Law.

 - Computing: facilities are available in the School of Law and through open clusters across the University campus.